AritroSaha10/vex-v5-practice/README.md

 # VEX V5 Practice
 A personal project of mine where I'll be practicing the programming of a VEX robot.
-Specifically, an X-Drive version of the V5 clawbot.
+Specifically, a V5 clawbot with holonomic drive.

 ## Goals
 One of the main goals of this project is doing everything from scratch.
 This has two major benefits:

 1. Code from this project can be reused in other projects.
-For example, if we need a PID movement controller for X-Drive, we can just take the one from this project.
+For example, if a PID movement controller for a holonomic drive is needed, one can be taken from this project.
 2. I get to learn more on how to create this systems and algorithms from scratch which is beneficial.

 ## Features